mighty-gerbils/gerbil/README.md

 The source code is distributed with the Gambit license; that means that Gerbil on Gambit is dual licensed under LGPLv2.1 and Apache 2.0.

-Gerbil's primary author and maintainer is vyzo-at-hackzen.org, aka in the Net as Dimitris Vyzovitis.
+Gerbil's original author and primary maintainer is vyzo, aka in the Net as Dimitris Vyzovitis.
 The obligatory copyright notice, had I bothered and polluted everything with more than a (C) vyzo, would read like this: